thTNT/cdk-validium-node/README.md

-# Polygon CDK Validium Node
+# TNT CDK Validium Node

 For a full overview of the CDK-Validium please reference the [CDK documentation](https://wiki.polygon.technology/docs/cdk/).